Index 2022

 Legal framework

 The law requires the media to be transparent about their ownership and financing.
 However, some outlets have established especially opaque ownership structures.
-Defamation, calumny and dissemination of false information are covered in the penal code, which defines these violations broadly.
-One troubling development is the weaponisation of the justice system, with media outlets and journalists regularly ordered to pay fines or sentenced to prison terms in absentia.
+Furthermore, defamation, slander and the dissemination of false information are criminalised by the penal code, which defines these violations broadly.
+The justice system is often manipulated in order to fine media outlets or even impose prison sentences in absentia.

 Economic context

 The media are suffering from the effects of the historic financial crisis afflicting the country.
-The explosion at the Port of Beirut, in August 2020, has forced them to make enormous budget cuts, affecting both their activities and their employee headcount.
-A large number of journalists and newsrooms based in the capital and affected by the explosion depend on international aid to recover from and to deal with the crisis.
-Fuel shortages and blackouts prevent them from reporting on the ground.
+The Beirut port explosion in August 2020 forced them to make enormous budget cuts, affecting both their activities and their employee headcount.
+Many Beirut-based journalists and news media that were affected by the explosion have depended on international aid to recover and to cope with the crisis.
+Fuel shortages and blackouts prevent them from reporting in the field.

 Sociocultural context